I wish we had another Zoom meeting, said no one ever!

 Isaiah says that’s why Bloom Growth was built.
 In keeping with their mission to provide entrepreneurial teams the tools to grow and succeed, Bloom Growth builds software for companies running on EOS®—a simple business methodology specifically designed for entrepreneurs.
 In Bloom Growth, users can document To-Dos, manage team member roles, facilitate meetings and visualize goals to align all parts of an organization.

-“Meetings are such a necessary part of running a business; getting everybody on the same page, aligning people’s goals and strategy.
+“Meetings are such a necessary part of running a business; getting everybody on the same page, aligning people, process, and technology goals and strategy.

 Just by systemizing meetings through 4 easy steps, businesses can become more productive, which helps to focus and scale company efforts.”